I am going to show you how long does it take to learn a language and why language learning is more like a marathon than a sprint.

 You would probably need another 6 or 12 months, depending on your individual learning style.
 So, This is it.
 I would really appreciate it if you could share your experiences with me in the comments below.
 So just share it with me.
 About how long it took you to have your first conversation in the language you’re learning.

-How to get motivated to learn a language
+How to stay motivated to learn a language

 You’ve always dreamed about learning another language, but somehow you’re just too busy.
 Sound familiar.
 You’re not alone.
 I always used to tell people which language I was going to learn next, but somehow ended up binge-watching another TV series instead.